Lingz-ui/chinawaifu/README.md

-# chinawaifu
+# WFB
-Nah, not really care.
+The Assets is not completed, and the bot won't work without example assets.